These baked maple glazed donuts are completely irresistible, with their cakey texture and the most perfect sticky-sweet icing to top it all off.

 How To Make Maple Glazed Donuts From Scratch…

-To make my maple glazed donuts, we’ll start off by combining the flour, both sugars, baking powder, baking soda, nutmeg, and salt in a large bowl.
+To make my maple glazed donuts, we’ll start off by combining the flour, baking powder, baking soda, nutmeg, and salt in a small bowl.
 Give it a nice whisk so that it’s all fully incorporated.